· 3 min read

 • Country: Italy · a tuna filling on the crustless tramezzino triangle

 Stir sliced olives into mayonnaise-bound tuna and the filling stops being a single soft note.
 On its own the tuna is mild, faintly metallic, a little flat, a smooth pale mass that fills the bread and not much else.
 The olives push against that.
 Sliced and scattered through, they hold their shape rather than dissolving into the bind, dark firm flecks carrying a concentrated cured brine and, behind it, a bitter fruity depth.
-The tuna keeps doing the work of body and salt and the soft bread frames it, and the olive is the cured spine the bite gains, the thing that lifts a quiet smear into something with a savoury edge.
+The tuna keeps doing the work of body and the soft bread frames it, and the olive supplies the cured savour the bite gains, the thing that lifts a quiet smear into something with an edge.

 Tuna and the cured olive

-The triangle the filling rides in, the soft crustless tramezzino, dates to a Turin caffè, the Mulassano, where the form was cut in 1925; from there it spread through Italian bars as a frame for whatever the case could carry.
-It appears among the traditional regional products of Piedmont on the Italian agriculture ministry's national inventory, established in 1999; the tuna-and-olive build holds no separate line and rests on the documentation of the form itself.
+The triangle itself is precisely dated, which the filling is not.
+The soft crustless tramezzino was cut at the Caffè Mulassano in Turin, where a wall plaque credits Angela Demichelis Nebiolo with inventing it in 1926; the couple had taken the bar over in 1925 on returning from the United States, and the form spread from there through Italian bars as a frame for whatever the case could carry.
+Tuna was not among the first fillings.
+By the café's own account the early triangles ran to butter and anchovies, named in Piedmontese, with the canned-fish builds arriving later as the tin became standard kitchen stock.
+The form appears among the traditional regional products of Piedmont on the Italian agriculture ministry's national inventory, established in 1999; the tuna-and-olive build holds no separate line and rests on the documentation of the triangle it rides in.

 Read next